 Garage Door Opener Not Working?

 Is your garage door opener not working?
 Considering that a typical residential garage door can weigh upwards of 300 lbs., you can imagine how vital the lifting mechanisms are to proper operation.
 Of the many parts involved in the process, it's your garage door springs that actually lift and close the heavy garage door, in tandem with your garage door cables, and they are under an extreme amount of tension.
-If the springs break, and they are capable of doing so, not only is your garage door broken, but also the broken springs can cause a huge amount of damage.
+If a spring breaks, and they are capable of doing so, not only is your garage door broken but also the broken spring can cause a huge amount of damage.
 If you hear a big bang coming from your garage, you can bet your garage door spring has broken, and your garage door opener won't work until the spring is fixed.
 But what if it's not a broken spring causing the issue?

 Belt drive, screw drive, chain drive

-drives, which are like bike chains, are the most commonly installed garage door openers.
+Chain drives, which are like bike chains, are the most commonly installed openers.
 They’re not as quiet as belts, but they are much quieter than screw drives.
-The best part of a chain drive is that is doesn’t break, a very appealing feature.
+The best part of a chain drive is that it doesn’t break, which is a very appealing feature.

 One problem could be the handheld remote device.
-A signal runs between your remote and a receiver on the garage door opener, linking them together.
+A signal runs between your remote and a receiver on the opener, linking them together.
 If the batteries in the remote go dead, obviously the remote won’t communicate with the opener.
 Replacing the batteries is simple enough, but if this doesn’t work, a more complicated fix may be required.
-The remote requires certain codes that match codes in the opener in order for the door to work; sometimes these codes in the remote need to be cleared, and the remote itself needs to be recoded.
-This information can be found in the garage door opener’s user manual.
-Also the garage door system might require software updates to keep the remote and the garage door opener compatible, which requires a call to a garage door specialist.
+The remote also requires certain codes that match codes in the opener in order for the door to work; sometimes these codes in the remote need to be cleared, and the remote itself needs to be recoded.
+This information can be found in the garage opener’s user manual.
+Also, the garage door system might require software updates to keep the remote and the opener compatible, which requires a call to a garage door specialist.

 Yet another reason your garage opener won't work could be electrical issues.
 For example, something could be wrong with the wiring in the door control button on the inside wall of your garage or in the safety sensors.
-Both of these are connected to the motor of the garage door opener with external wiring.
+Both of these are connected to the motor of the opener with external wiring.
 It’s not uncommon for any kind of external wiring to become damaged, and this could be the reason your garage door opener is not working properly.
 If the wiring is cut, exposed, frayed, or damaged in any way, it needs to be replaced or repaired by a specialist.
-Another electrical problem could be defective circuit boards located inside the motor of your garage door opener or bad safety sensors, which keep the door from closing on objects in its path.
+Another electrical problem could be defective circuit boards located inside the motor of your opener or bad safety sensors, which keep the door from closing on objects in its path.
 Any of these electrical issues requires a call to a specialist.

-Sometimes garage door will close all the way to the ground, but then open right back up again.
-If this happens, the open and close settings in the garage door opener need to be reset, as they have limit settings that control how far down your door will go before it is considered closed.
-Sometimes these settings can get thrown off and the garage door opener will try to close the door farther than the ground will allow.
+Sometimes garage doors will close all the way to the ground but then open right back up again.
+If this happens, the open and close settings in the opener need to be reset, as they have limit settings that control how far down your door will go before it is considered closed.
+Sometimes these settings can get thrown off and the opener will try to close the door farther than the ground will allow.
 All it takes is a simple adjustment on the opener to stop the door from re-opening on its own.

 Since these are such complicated instruments, a few things could definitely go wrong.
 Whether it’s a remote control issue, electrical problems, or problems within the opener motor itself, understanding these issues will help you communicate better with a certified repairman.